Which fire station is the closest to each school?

 - To create a map showing the backup assignments for a station, edit the filter to select FacilityRank equal to 2.

 - To create a map showing both the primary and backup assignments for a fire station, use Filter on the ConnectingLinesLayer and set the station number equal to the fire station you're creating the map for (with no filtering based on FacilityRank).

 - Then symbolize the layer on the FacilityRank field.
 You can also change the label to something more meaningful, like Primary and Backup.

 Workflow using ArcGIS Desktop

 To create the routes in ArcGIS Desktop, you use the Network Analyst closest facility solver.
-You'll need ArcGIS Network Analyst extension installed and a street network dataset that contains traffic information.
+You'll need ArcGIS Network Analyst installed and a street network dataset that contains traffic information.

 If you don't have the extension or the network dataset, an alternative is to use the FindClosestFacilitiesready-to-use service—the street and traffic data is provided for you.
 The routes are calculated using ArcGIS Online (you will need an ArcGIS Online account) and added to ArcMap so you can complete your analysis and create the final maps using the more powerful mapping capabilities in ArcGIS Desktop.

 Both approaches are described below.
 Once you've created the routes you can create the appropriate maps.